-- Please describe very clearly in 300-400 words you intended area of study and your reasons for wishing to pursue this course of study, including your perception of its potential relationship to your career goals and plans
+- Please describe very clearly in 300-400 words your intended area of study and your reasons for wishing to pursue this course of study, including your perception of its potential relationship to your career goals and plans.

-- Other information may be submitted directly to Program Director Dr. George Taylor that the student feels is pertinent (e.g. manuscripts, curriculum vitae, or resume).
+- Other information may be submitted directly to the Program Director, Dr. George Taylor, that the student feels is pertinent (e.g. manuscripts, curriculum vitae, or resume).

 $50 for domestic applicants; $40 for international applicants.